why-el/crowd-written-novel/NOVEL.md

 It was a sunny May day.
 Biily was snoozing in the hammock.
+Spring was in the air.
+There was a feeling of excitement and hope in Woodenville.